ZQWhiting/employee-tracker/README.md

 <a name='description'></a>
 ## Description
-Employee Tracker is a content management system designed to help manage a company's employee database.
+Employee Tracker is a content management system using a command-line interface designed to help manage a company's employee database.

 ## Table of Contents
 * [Description](#Description)